 Dynamic pricing, also known as demand-based pricing, is a pricing strategy in which prices are adjusted to reflect real-time demand.
 For example, hotels and airlines often use dynamic pricing to increase prices during periods of high demand, such as holidays and major events.

 Similarly, online retailers may raise prices for popular items during peak shopping periods.
-And movie theaters that use matinee pricing may charge more for weekend tickets and less for tickets on a Monday or Tuesday.
+Movie theaters that use matinee pricing may charge more for weekend tickets and less for tickets on a Monday or Tuesday.

 While dynamic pricing can sometimes result in higher prices for consumers, it can also offer discounts during periods of low demand, creating revenue opportunities in times of high price elasticity.